SAP-archive/teched2020-INT160/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Showing customer information fetched from OData service

 In this exercise, we will build a bot that fetches a list of customers from an OData service and shows it to the user as a list.